pgschema/github-actions-example/README.md

-# PGSchema GitHub Actions Example
+# pgschema GitHub Actions Example

 This repository demonstrates how to use [pgschema](https://www.pgschema.com/) with GitHub Actions to automatically run schema migration plans on pull requests.
 It includes examples for both single-file and multi-file schema approaches.